 · Not an area where you’ll find expensive remodels.

 · Old Quad neighborhoods can look worn, perhaps due to years of use as student housing, and the many apartment buildings increase noise and traffic.

-· Most of Santa Clara is served by the Santa Clara Unified School District, a district with generally low test scores.
-Bright spots include two alternative schools, one a "back-to-basics" (Millikin), the other a "teach-them-how-to-think" (Washington).
+· Most of Santa Clara is served by the Santa Clara Unified School District, a district previously known for generally low test scores, although they’ve improved in many cases.
+Bright spots include two alternative schools, one a “back-to-basics” (Millikin), the other a “teach-them-how-to-think” (Washington).